Yunhai Yugong Yuan

 Yunhai Yugong Yuan, literally Romance of the Cloud Sea and Jade Bow, is a wuxia novel by Liang Yusheng.
 It was first published as a serial in the Hong Kong newspaper New Evening Post from 12 October 1961 to 9 August 1963.
 The novel is the seventh instalment in the Tianshan series.
 Within the series, it is considered the second part of a trilogy starting with Bingchuan Tiannü Zhuan and ending with Binghe Xijian Lu.

-Set in 18th-century China during the Qing dynasty, the novel continues the adventures of Jin Shiyi, who becomes entangled in a love triangle while confronting the lingering feuds and moral dilemmas of the jianghu / wulin.
-The story combines elements of romance, revenge and heroism, and is noted for its exploration of loyalty, righteousness and human emotion.
+Set in 18th-century China during the Qing dynasty, the novel continues the adventures of Jin Shiyi, a character first introduced in Bingchuan Tiannü Zhuan.
+Jin Shiyi gets entangled in a love triangle with Gu Zhihua and Li Shengnan, while confronting the lingering feuds and moral dilemmas of the wulin.

 Yunhai Yugong Yuan is regarded by scholars as one of Liang Yusheng's works from the "mature" phase of his writing career, and a representative example of the "new school" wuxia genre that emerged in the mid-1950s in Hong Kong.
 The novel has inspired several film and television adaptations, including the 1966 film The Jade Bow and the 2002 television series Lofty Waters, Verdant Bow.